lencys/wj-elements/website/docs/index.md

 **V dokumentácii WebJET Elements nájdete podrobné príklady, ktoré vám pomôžu rýchlo a efektívne vytvárať výnimočné webové aplikácie.**

-## License
+## Licencia

-The Ionic UI Toolkit is a free and open source project, released under the permissible <a href="https://opensource.org/licenses/MIT" target="_blank">MIT license</a>.
+Elements is a free and open source project, released under the permissible <a href="https://opensource.org/licenses/MIT" target="_blank">MIT license</a>.
 This means it can be used in personal or commercial projects for free.
 MIT is the same license used by such popular projects as jQuery and Ruby on Rails.

 This documentation content (found in the <a href="https://github.com/ionic-team/ionic-docs" target="_blank">ionic-docs</a> repo) is licensed under the <a href="https://www.apache.org/licenses/LICENSE-2.0" target="_blank">Apache 2 license</a>.